Oh yeah, this one will have you humming Edith Piaf songs to a Calypso beat after one sip!

 In every case, Ferrand is careful to ensure that each of its Plantation rums is produced in accordance with the tradition of their native countries.
 The idea is to allow the unique flavors and characteristics born of the individual traditions to shine through… and later, add a touch of the uncommon.

-You see, while each of the Plantation rums are distilled and aged in their home countries, Ferrand takes an extra step at the end, bringing them to France where they are “finished” in small oak barrels formerly used to age cognac for up to a year.
+You see, while each of the Plantation rums is distilled and aged in their home countries, Ferrand takes an extra step at the end, bringing them to France where they are “finished” in small oak barrels formerly used to age cognac for up to a year.

-This unique finishing method was used extensively in the 18th and 19th centuries, but virtually disappeared as more efficient, modern techniques were developed.
+This unique finishing method was used extensively in the 18th and 19th centuries but virtually disappeared as more efficient, modern techniques were developed.
 Ferrand says the added step gives their rums an added elegance and refinement.

 I got to try many of the Plantation Rums at the 2011 Miami Rum Renaissance Festival.
 Despite the shared brand label, they were all unique as advertised.
 They were also all yummy, but this overproof beauty really stood out to me.